-

 Reproduction & Growth

-- Mating season between January and February.
+- The mating season is between January and February.

-- Nesting appears to occur in July and August in natural environment, but in human care, tortoises produce clutches year-round.
+- Nesting appears to occur in July and August in their natural environment, but in human care, tortoises produce clutches year-round.

 - Incubation period of 4-6 months in human care.